 In this case, Tanaka's [36] disclosure duties to Santiago under the DROA required Tanaka to "fully and accurately disclose in writing to [the Santiagos] any fact, defect, or condition, past or present, that would be expected to measurably affect the value of the Property to a reasonable person."26 (Emphases added).
-In disclosing these

-Tanaka was [150] [625] facts, expected to, and indeed was required to, prepare the disclosures "in good faith and with due care" and ensure that she "disclose[d] all material facts relating to the Property that [] [were] within [her] knowledge or control."
+In disclosing these facts, [625] [150] Tanaka was expected to, and indeed was required to, prepare the disclosures "in good faith and with due care" and ensure that she "disclose[d] all material facts relating to the Property that [] [were] within [her] knowledge or control."
 (Emphasis added).
-The DROA further provided, "At closing, Escrow shall prorate the following, if applicable, as of the date of closing: real property tax, lease rents . . . maintenance, private sewer, marina, and/or association fees, tenant rents, OTHERS."
-(Emphases ANY added).
+The DROA further provided, "At closing, Escrow shall prorate the following, if applicable, as of the date of closing: real property tax, lease rents . . . maintenance, private sewer, marina, and/or association fees, tenant rents, and ANY OTHERS."
+(Emphases added).